ABOUT STONEY BROOK FARMS INC.

 Today, we farm over 700 acres.
 We sell our produce to multiple different states through over a dozen wholesale houses and grocery store chains.
 Our biggest crop is still sweet corn followed closely by pumpkins.
 We now have 22 h2A workers and enough housing for all of them.
 We still stand by our principle that handpicked is better and we continue to do that to this day.
 We have narrowed our offerings down based on what we are good at and now we can focus all of our attention on those crops.
 Sweet corn, pumpkins, sugar snap peas, green beans, broccoli, asparagus, mini pumpkins, gourds, pie pumpkins, white pumpkins, ornamental pumpkins, and 10 different varieties of hard squash; Acorn, Buttercup, Butternut, Spaghetti, Delicata, Sweet Dumpling, Carnival, Turks Turban, Ambercup and Hubbard.

 Brad has helped us a lot as we have moved into a new era of farming.
 This move has helped us to be a more sustainable and ultimately a more reliable source for the best quality produce.
 We are currently GAP approved for sale of all of our produce as well as part of the Minnesota Agricultural Water Quality Certification Program, which helps to reduce wind and soil erosion to reduce chemical and fertilizer run off into lakes and rivers.

 Starting in 2017, we have started up an agritourism side of our business.
 We planted an 8 acre corn maze and we also have a pick your own pumpkin patch.
-This is a big hit in the community and we hope to see you this fall for the World's Largest Corn Maze!
+This is a big hit in the community and we hope to see you this fall for Harvest Fun Days!
 See our events page for more info.